The Lakefront Anchorage Hotel: History

 In 1972, The Fancy Moose, having been remodeled into two separate rooms, because the Fancy Moose Supper Club in the front section, and “unofficially,” “The Rock in the Rear” in the back.
 Trouble with the local liquor licensing board followed this unauthorized use of the liquor license.
 Difficulties piled up, and by the 1975 the Fancy Moose liquor license was declared dead by reason of “non-renewal".
 Beginning in 1978, the Fancy Moose became the Flying Machine and the Flying Machine Mexican Restaurant.
 While the Flying Machine was successful for several years, the Mexican Restaurant was an instant failure and was succeeded by such establishments as the Red Baron, the Co-Pilot Club, the Oar House, and finally the Fly-By-Night Club.

 In 1985, the Fly-By-Night Club moved up the road and the old building was torn down to make way for the Clarion Anchorage Hotel.
 The hotel opened on June 1, 1986.
 In 1992, the hotel's name was changed to the Regal Alaskan Hotel, which it remained until 2001.

 In reference to former owners of the site, the hotel named their restaurant the Flying Machine and the lounge-café the Fancy Moose lounge.
 The Flying Machine Restaurant, Fancy Moose Lounge, and the hotel lobby all contain historic photos of the aviation pioneers and personalities that created the character of the "Last Frontier."

+On October 4, 2025, the hotel will host the 2025 Alaska State Championship in chess.
+This will be Alaska's first chess state championship since 2013.